saltastroops/fastapi-generic-permissions/README.md

     return get_article(article_id)
 ```

 If permission is denied, an `HTTPException` with status code 403 and the message `"Forbidden"` is raised.
-(See below how to change this.)
+(See below how to change the status code and message.)

 ### A performance caveat